janverschelde/PHCpack/src/doc/source/options.rst

 the user can preset the working precision respectively to double double or quad double, calling the program as ``phc -p2`` or as ``phc -p4``.

+Since version 2.4.13, ``phc -p`` provides path tracking for overdetermined homotopies, where both target and start system are given as overconstrained systems and every convex linear combination between target and start system admits solutions.

 phc -q : Tracking Solution Paths with incremental read/write
 ------------------------------------------------------------